healeycodes/bitcask-lite/README.md

 It's a fairly standard Go application.
 Set `PORT`, `DATABASE_DIR`, and run.

-Deploys to `railway.app` with zero configuration (presumably most platforms as a service).
+Deploys to `railway.app` with zero configuration (presumably most platforms as a service as well).